 - How do I get the forms signed and the subpoenas issued?

-- How do I serve the subpoena once the clerk has issued it?
+- How do I serve the signed subpoena?

 - Does it cost money to subpoena witnesses or documents?

 - What about witnesses who live farther away?